Gastarbeiter: Austria

 On 28 December 1961, under the Raab-Olah agreement, Austria began a recruitment agreement with Spain, but compared to West Germany and Switzerland, the wage level in Austria was not attractive to many potential Spanish job-seekers.
 However, the agreements signed with Turkey (1963) and Yugoslavia (1966) were more successful, resulting in approximately 265,000 people migrating to Austria from these two countries between 1969 and 1973, until being halted by the early 1970s economic crisis.
 In 1973, 78.5% of guest workers in Austria came from Yugoslavia and 11.8% from Turkey.

-Currently
+Modern Germany

+In September 2024, German Chancellor Olaf Scholz and Kenyan President William Ruto signed an agreement that opened the German labour market to up to 250,000 skilled and semi-skilled migrant workers from Kenya.
+There are concerns about brain drain in Kenya, as professionals such as doctors and nurses could leave for better-paying jobs in Germany.
+The German government has already signed or is negotiating migration partnerships with Morocco, Nigeria, India, Colombia, Kyrgyzstan, Uzbekistan, Georgia and Moldova.